sabpdo/wieecs-invoice/README.md

 - Make sure to select tier, and select WiEECS sponsor checkbox.
 Then it should all show up in generated PDF.

 ## Development
 Clone the repo.
 Change values in `main.js` and corresponding fields in `index.html`.
 Change styling to fit your needs.
-Note that this page uses print stylesheets to make the output PDF formatted correctly.
+Note that this page uses print stylesheets to make the output PDF formatted correctly.# wieecs-invoice